AtuhurraSolomon/biologreen-flutter-sdk/README.md

 final client = BioLogreenClient(apiKey: 'your_api_key'); (always put in in the environemt) this api is got from your dashboard on biologreen.com await client.initialize(); // Starts front camera + detection

+## Example
+A complete demo app is in the [example/](example/) folder.
+Run it with: cd example flutter pub get flutter run